Main Walk: 15 km (9.3 miles). Four hours 20 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 Go past the old fort behind the Servery and through trees to meet a wide chalky path.
 Turn right and go all the way down the Burford Spur.
 Keep left near the bottom to come out onto Old London Road.
 Turn left to go past the Burford Bridge Hotel and across the River Mole.
 Go through an underpass beneath the A24 and turn right into Westhumble Street, passing the Stepping Stones pub on the way to Box Hill & Westhumble station.

 Go around the right-hand side of the Servery and through a small car park to the old Box Hill Fort11 behind it.
 Go past its right-hand side and veer left through a gap in the stone wall on the far side.
-Go over the grass rampart and through a belt of trees to a T-junction with a wide chalky path, with fine views over the Mole Valley12.
+Go over the grass rampart and through a belt of trees to a T-junction with a wide chalky path, with fine views across the Mole Valley12 to Denbies Vineyard and the wooded Ranmore Common.

 Turn right onto this path, heading N. As you go downhill it curves round to the left and the descent gradually becomes steeper.
-Where the downland13 opens out and there is a choice of grassy paths down the hill, bear left: aim to meet the road at the bottom not too far from the prominent roundabout on the A24.
+Where the downland13 opens out the most direct route is to bear left, aiming to meet Old London Road at the bottom not too far from the prominent roundabout on the A24, but for a less precipitous descent you could carry straight on and later double back along the road.

 Turn right into Westhumble Street, following the sign to (Box Hill &) Westhumble station.
 You soon pass the Stepping Stones pub, another possible refreshment stop.
 300m past the pub, bear left into the station car park.
 Pilgrim Cycles (with its café) is on the near platform; you need to cross the footbridge to the far platform for trains to London.